How much marijuana for a stick of butter?

-- What is the strength of the cannabis?
+- What is the strength of the cannabis being used?

 All marijuana is not created equal.
 While the United States government says the national average is 10% THC, low-end schwag can be as low as 3%, while some top shelf strains tested at 40%.
 Most will be somewhere between those extremes.

 - What is the tolerance level of the person consuming the edibles?

 My regular dose would put a lot of people under the table.
 Conversely, I would feel nothing from the 10 mg cap most states have imposed on commercial edibles.
 Dosing is highly individual.
-It's not a competition, but you will need to know the dosage that works best for you, in order to make edibles that deliver what you need.
+It's not a competition, but you will need to know the dosage that works best for you, in order to make edibles that deliver the dose you need.

-I know this is not the simple one-size-fits-all answer everyone wants to hear, but I always want to tell you the truth.
+I know.
+I am sorry this is not the simple one-size-fits-all answer everyone wants to hear, but I always want to tell you the truth.
 So the question should never be "How much marijuana for a stick of butter.
 Instead, the question should be:

 How do I determine how much cannabis to use so I get a dose that’s right for me?

 That we can do.
 It's a two-step process.

-First, you need to know about how much of a dose you need.
+First, you need to know about how much of a dose you personally need.
 If you are experienced with edibles and know this already, skip to the next step.
 If you do not know your ideal edibles dose range (or the ideal dose for the person who will be consuming the edibles), read this article, take a few days to figure that out, then come back to step 2.
 It's OK, I'll be waiting right here when you are ready.

 First, it will ask you to enter a THC percentage – if you are using lab-tested cannabis you can get this off the label, if not I teach you how to estimate it.

 Then you’ll calculate how many mgs.
 THC is in your entire batch of butter or oil.

 Lastly the calculator will tell you how many mgs.
 THC (or CBD if you have the lab tests) are in each serving of your finished edibles.